liangqiyuan/liangqiyuan/content/publication/Extraction_and_Denoising_of_Human_Signature_on_Radio_Frequency_Spectrums/index.md

 ---
-abstract: This paper proposes an innovative machinelearning-based method to extract compact, accurate, and adequate human radio frequency signature in residential environment.
+abstract: This paper proposes an innovative machine-learning-based method to extract compact, accurate, and adequate human radio frequency signature in residential environment.
 Our research created a shielded environment by using electromagnetic fields blocking material to attenuate strong signals in the